Shenoi Goembab: Writing

-Goembab had started writing in Konkani while working in Mumbai.
+Valaulikar had started writing in Konkani while working in Bombay.
 His wife was an illiterate but had a very good knowledge of Konkani language and folklore.
 He made her recite the tales and proverbs and put them in writing which were published later.
-"Goenkaaranchi Goianbhaili Vosnook" (Goan migrants outside Goa) was a series of history lectures given by Shenoi Goembab at the Saraswat Brahman Samaj, Mumbai, in 1927.
+"Goenkaaranchi Goianbhaili Vosnook" (Goan migrants outside Goa) was a series of history lectures given by Goembab at the Saraswat Brahman Samaj, Bombay, in 1927.

-Another historical book he wrote was "Albuquerquan Goen Koshem Jiklem" (How Albuquerque Won Goa).
-"Mhoji Baa Khuin Gelli?" is regarded as the first modern Konkani short-story.
+Another historical book he wrote was "Albuquerquan Goen Kashe Jikle" (How Albuquerque Won Goa).
+"Mhaji Baa Khai Gelli?" is regarded as the first modern Konkani short-story.
 It was published in "Gomantopnishat", which is a two-volume collection of fiction and non-fiction.
 The second volume contained "Sonvsar Budti" (The drowning of the world).
 It used the story of the Great Flood to discuss various philosophies and includes parts from various religious works such as the Upanishads, Bible, Qur'an and Talmud.

 He believed that Konkani language was awaiting a revolution and it could only be brought about by its youth.
 This was revealed in his essays "Amrutacho Pavs" (The Rain of Nectar) and "Konkani Vidyarthiank" (For Konkani Students).
 One of his major contribution was towards children's literature.
 "Bhurgianche Vyakran" (Children's Grammar) was written in a series of question-answers that he used to teach his son and "Bhurgianlo Ishtt" was a collection of short stories.

-Goembab has also translated many works into Konkani, the chief among them being Molière's Le Médecin malgré lui, which he translated as "Mogachen Logn" (Love Marriage) and Shakespeare's Othello, Hamlet and King Lear.
+Valaulikar has also translated many works into Konkani, the chief among them being Molière's Le Médecin malgré lui, which he translated as "Mogachen Logn" (Love Marriage) and Shakespeare's Othello, Hamlet and King Lear.
 He is most remembered for his translation of the Bhagavad Gita into Konkani: "Bhagwantalem Geet".